Genocide Network — Members, observers and associates

 * Please note that the United Kingdom opted out of the Genocide Network in 2014 and had observer status until 31/01/2020

 Specialised international crime units

-Nine of the Member States of the European Union and all four of the Network Observer States have established War Crimes Units within their police and/or prosecution services, and several also have specialised units within their immigration or mutual legal assistance departments.
-Some other Member States of the European Union have specialised staff who work on the investigation and prosecution of international crimes, albeit not within a dedicated war crimes unit.
-In addition, some States have semi-specialised staff who, while not working solely on international crimes, nonetheless possess specialised knowledge.
+Eight EU Member States of the Genocide Network and all the Network's Observer States have established International Crime Units within their judicial and law enforcement authorities; several States also have specialised units within their immigration or mutual legal assistance departments.
+Other EU Member States have specialised staff who work on the investigation and prosecution of international crimes, albeit not within a unit dedicated to war crimes.
+In addition, some States have semi-specialised staff with specialised knowledge, partly dedicated to international crime cases.

 For more information on specialised war crimes units, please refer to the 2010 report of Redress and the International Federation for Human Rights, The Practice of Specialised War Crime Units, and the 2014 report of Human Rights Watch, The Long Arm of Justice.